Peach Pie Bars

 - 2 tablespoons heavy cream

-- Preheat the oven to 350 °F. Grease a 9x9-inch square baking dish.
+- Preheat the oven to 350 °F. Grease a 9x9-inch light-colored metal square baking dish.

 - To make the crust, combine the flour, rolled oats, sugar, cinnamon, and salt in the bowl of an electric mixer fitted with a paddle attachment.
 Mix together, then add in the cubes of cold butter.
 Beat on medium speed until the mixture is crumbly and the consistency of coarse sand.
 (Alternatively: cut butter into ingredients by hand in a large mixing bowl.)

 - Set aside 1 1/2 cups of the crust mixture.
 Press the rest into the bottom of the prepared pan, creating an even layer.
-Bake the crust for 15 minutes, until golden.
+Bake the crust for 15 minutes, until golden and slightly puffed.

 - To make the filling, place the diced peaches in a large bowl.
 Add in the lemon juice, flour, sugar, salt, cinnamon, and ginger and stir to mix.
 Spread the peach mixture evenly over the baked crust.
 Crumble the remaining crust dough over the peaches, covering as much of the surface as possible.